AmrHMorsy/AmrMorsy.github.io/_posts/2024-10-31-RefractionVectorCalculation.md

 We assume that the normal vector $$N$$ and the incoming light $$L$$ has been normalized to unit length.

-Each vector has both parallel component and perpendicular component relative to the normal $$N$$.
+Each vector has both a parallel component and perpendicular component relative to the normal vector $$N$$.

 The parallel component of $$L$$ along $$N$$ is